root-project/root/README/ReleaseNotes/v632/index.md

   Please use the RooDataSet constructors that take RooFit command arguments instead
 - ROOT does not longer support Python 2.
 The minimum required Python version to build ROOT is 3.8.
 - Support for wildcard imports like `from ROOT import *` is dropped from PyROOT
+- Support for external (ie. non-builtin) libAfterImage is now deprecated and it will be removed in next release 6.34.

 ## Core Libraries